joethegitter/ScotSoft/PattySaver/ReadMe.txt

    You can open this window from the Screen Saver window by hitting F9.
    Hitting F9 again hides/shows it.
 When you close the debugOutputWindow, it is destroyed, and hitting F9 again recreates it.

+   To use the debugOutputWindow in the control panel, use the methods described above for the miniControlPanelForm.
+For the control panel version of the Settings dialog, hold down Control to start the buffer at launch, and then click the Choose Metadata button to open the debugOutput window.